Thechikottukavu Ramachandran: Incidents

 Temple committees have reportedly participated in auctions, where his presence at festivals is bidded upon.

 Due to Ramachandran's popularity, temples in Kerala have wanted him to carry idols during temple festivals to attract a crowd.
 He had previously been banned by the authorities for causing the deaths of 13 to 15 people and at least three other elephants.
 People close to Ramachandran claimed that the elephant never killed people intentionally, but accidentally.
 The ban was lifted and Ramachandran was allowed to continue participating in festivals.
 Both the elephant and his mahouts have been subjected to criticism by the media and other elephant owners.
 In 2015, an attempt was reportedly made to kill Ramachandran by mixing blades in his feed.

 He has been banned from public display on multiple occasions.

 Thrissur Pooram

 Since 2011, Ramchandran has performed the Poora Vilambaram in the Thrissur Pooram, the largest Pooram festival.
-This traditional announcement of Thrissur Pooram, where the doors of Thekke Gopura Nada are ceremoniously opened, was popularized by the tusker Raman as crowd were attracted to the event by the presence of Raman.
+This traditional announcement of Thrissur Pooram, where the doors of Thekke Gopura Nada are ceremoniously opened, was popularized by the tusker Raman as crowds were attracted to the event by the presence of Raman.
 After a 2019 incident in which Ramachandran trampled two people to death, the animal was banned from being paraded at temple festivals after a panel of medical experts deemed it medically unfit.
 The elephant was given conditional permission to participate in Thrissur Pooram on 11 May 2019, after a team of three veterinarians had the elephant pass a fitness test and conducted a medical examination.